ivan-tkatchev/tab/README.md

 : Accepts two or more sequences and returns a sequence that returns a tuple of elements from each of the input sequences.
 The output sequence ends when any of the input sequences end.
 Usage:
 `zip (Seq *)... -> Seq (*...)`

+### Aggregators ###

+Aggregators are functions like any other; they accept a value and return a value, though usually the result is not useful as such.
+What's important is that aggregators have a side effect: the returned value is (invisibly) marked such that it will combine in special ways when it ends up keyed in a map that already stores another element at this key.

+Aggregation is performed efficiently: no unnecessary temporary data structures are created and no unnecessary bookkeeping calculations are performed.

+Here is a list of aggregators and their effects, sorted alphabetically:

+`array`
+: Accepts a value, returns an array of one element with that value.
+When combined together, these arrays will merge together, with the resulting elements appearing according to insertion order.
+(Last inserted elements coming last in the array.)
+See also: `sort`.

+`avg`
+: Accepts a numeric value, returns a floating-point number.
+When combined together, the arithmetic mean of the numbers will be computed.

+`max`
+: Accepts a numeric value, returns a value of the same type.
+When combined together, the maximum value is computed.

+`mean`
+: Synonymous with `avg`.

+`min`
+: Accepts a numeric value, returns a value of the same type.
+When combined together, the minimum value is computed.

+`sort`
+: Like `array`, except that the resulting elements will be sorted in ascending order.

+`stddev`
+: Synonymous with `stddev`.

+`stdev`
+: Accepts a numeric value, returns a floating-point number.
+When combined together, the sample standard deviation is computed, defined as the square root of the variance.
+See also: `var`.

+`sum`
+: Accepts a numeric value, returns a value of the same type.
+When combined together, the sum of the values is computed.

+`var`
+: Accepts a numeric value, returns a floating-point number.
+When combined together, the sample variance is computed, defined as the mean of squares minus the square of the mean.

+`variance`
+: Synonymous with `var`.